ethancowey/SportApplicationBSFP/README.md

 This is a MERN stack application which runs using docker containers as part of my assessment for CSC3131.

+This a social platform for athletes and amateurs to share their exercise activities in posts.
 1. How to run the project.
 2. Running tests.
 3. Features and how it interacts with the 3 tier architecture.